SwordSory/Command-From-App/README.md

-An ubuntu app that provides GUI for actions that requires commands.
+An ubuntu app that provides GUI for actions that require commands.